Frontline Training Solutions: 5 Reasons You Need One

 4. Increased Employee Engagement with Cross Skilling, Reskilling, Upskilling

 Being able to cross-skill, reskill, and upskill frontline employees in today’s labor shortage is no longer a nice to have.
 Information that’s more directly tied to specific outcomes and learning objectives, so employees trust the training content more and are more confident on the job.
 Additionally, research shows that employees are typically more engaged with shorter bursts of learning (maximum duration of 7 to 11 minutes).
 Employees can move through training quickly, understand the concept, and move on so they don’t feel rushed or bored, and they complete the course faster.

 In addition, this also provides benefits to frontline managers.
 More and more, frontline managers and supervisors are finding themselves short-staffed overall or for a specific shift.
 With quick reference training material and knowledge, they can quickly train other employees to perform new tasks in a pinch.
 They can also cross-train employees over time to work in multiple specialized areas which increases employee retention by giving workers more options at work and the ability to pick up more shifts.

-5. Continuous Employee Learning and Skill Development
+5. Frontline Training Solutions for Continuous Employee Learning and Skill Development

 Operational training and knowledge also enable employees to learn a new skill easier, and faster.
 One LinkedIn report found that lack of time is the biggest obstacle to training for a new skill: 63% of Millennials and 58% of Gen Zers want to learn a new skill but feel they don’t have time.
 Microlearning can make continuous learning easier, part of the culture, and a good way to keep employees happy that they work for your company.